SAP-archive/teched2021-DAT163/exercises/ex1/README.md

 23. Click 'Home'
 <br>![](/exercises/ex1/images/Ex01_Part03_23.png)

-We have...
+You have now discovered a table in a database, profiled the data and found some data quality issues.

 ## Upload your Dataset

-After completing these steps you will have uploaded and published datasets in SAP Data Intellegence
+After completing these steps you will have uploaded and published datasets in SAP Data Intellegence.

 1. Click on 'Metadata Explorer'
 <br>![](/exercises/ex1/images/Ex01_Part02_01.png)